 We do not offer refunds on tuition or individual missed classes.

 What is your withdrawal policy?

-We ask that you please provide a minimum of one week notice when withdrawing from a class.
+To withdraw from a class, a written email must be sent to firstname.lastname@example.org at least one week before you intend to discontinue the class.
 All withdrawals must be done before the 1st of the upcoming month to avoid being charged tuition for that month.

 What is your make-up policy?

-You may make up for a class in the month that it is missed at either our San Ramon or Blackhawk location.
-The class must be the same level or lower than your current class level.
+You may make-up for a class in the month that the absence occurred.
+The class must be of the same level or lower than your current class level.
 We do not offer refunds for missed classes.
-If for some reason you will miss multiple classes in a month due to personal circumstances, know that credit for tuition is given for absences from class due to vacation, illness or any other reason in the form of a make up class only during the same month as the absence.
-Make up classes must be scheduled online in advance in a class that is not currently full.
+If, for some reason, you will miss multiple classes in a month due to personal circumstances, know that credit for tuition is given for absences from class due to vacation, illness or any other reason in the form of a make-up class only during the same month as the absence.
+We cannot offer only make-up class without sign up.
+Make-up classes must be scheduled online through Studio Director in advance in a class that is not currently full.